aaolaveh/aaolaveh.github.io/Portfolio/2Effective_learning.md

 </p>

 <p>
 Next,  we watched a video of an embodied case study on group work in the classroom.
 From this, we concluded that as instructors, to create an effective learning, we should we establish clear guidelines to work in groups.
 For example, all members should have equal participation and support each other, specially if someone is struggling with the material.
-Finally, in small groups we reflected on the broader value of embodied case studies
+Finally, in small groups we reflected on the broader value of embodied case studies.
 </p>

 <div class="buttons">

 <form action="/docs/workshops/Core competency 2 Effective learning artifact 2.pdf" class="form1" method="get" target="_blank"><button class="button_file"> Workshop slides </button></form>

-<form action="/docs/workshops/Core competency 2 Effective learning artifact 2.pdf" class="form1" method="get" target="_blank"><button class="button_file"> Continuum of learning strategies </button></form>
+<form action="/docs/workshops/Core competency 2 Effective learning artifact 1.pdf" class="form1" method="get" target="_blank"><button class="button_file"> Continuum of learning strategies </button></form>

 <form action="/docs/workshops/Core competency 2 Effective learning material.pdf" class="form1" method="get" target="_blank"><button class="button_file"> My handwritten notes </button></form>
 </div>